Get Tability: OKRs that don't suck | Learn more →

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-Your quarterly OKRs should be tracked weekly in order to get all the benefits of the OKRs framework.
+Your quarterly OKRs should be tracked weekly if you want to get all the benefits of the OKRs framework.
 Reviewing progress periodically has several advantages:

 Spreadsheets are enough to get started.
-Then, once you need to scale you can use a proper OKR platform to make things easier.
+Then, once you need to scale you can use Tability to save time with automated OKR dashboards, data connectors, and actionable insights.

 More Fabrication Process Manager OKR templates